Vaultexe/.github/profile/README.md

 ## Hi there 👋

-### This is an open source production app of a password manager to serve as a template for the cmmunity 😊
+### This is an open-source production app of a password manager to serve as a template for the community 😊

 ---